-- 1. Your Advisor

-- 2. A Degree Audit

-- 3. Assistant Dean for Academic Affairs & Registrar
+- 1. Your Advisor - 2.
+A Degree Audit (students may request this by emailing registrar@psr.edu and should allow 7 10 business days for the document to be returned). - 3.
+Assistant Dean for Academic Affairs & Registrar l, , (print student name)